Clásico Tapatío: History

 The rivalry was born shortly after the founding of Atlas in August 1916 (Chivas de guadalajara was founded in May 1906, along with the two clubs being from the same city, there was also a difference of social class between the two teams.
 While Guadalajara were followed by the middle class of the city.
-Atlas represented and was the favorite of the upper class, due to the fact that the founders of the club came from wealthy families and learned the sport of soccer in their travel as students to the United Kingdom.
+Atlas represented and was the favorite of the upper class, due to the fact that the founders of the club came from wealthy families and learned the sport of football in their travel as students to the United Kingdom.

-The first encounter between the two clubs came in a friendly shortly after Atlas was founded, the end result was a 0–0 draw.
+The first encounter between the two clubs came in a friendly shortly after Atlas was founded, the result was a 0–0 draw.
 The first tournament match came in the "Torneo de Primavera"(Tournament of Spring) of 1917, where Atlas was victorious over Chivas by a score of 2–1 despite complaints of bad referee performance by Chivas.
 Chivas were so angered by the result, that they refused to play in the next Liga Amateur de Jalisco tournament of 1917–18, unless the president of refereeing, Justo García Godoy, resigned from his position; when Godoy failed to do so Chivas refused to join the tournament.
 After the tournament was over, Atlas had won their first amateur league and the leader of the collegiate had resigned, Chivas challenged Atlas to a series of 3 matches.
 Each of the teams won one of the first two matches, both only by a single goal, and the third was won by Atlas; this time there were more complaints because Atlas had used 7 substitutions from the no longer existent Club Colón.